Snorkeling 101: The Complete Guide to Snorkeling

 Conserving Energy While Snorkeling

 Going for a leisurely swim in tropical waters may not sound like serious exercise, but make no mistake, snorkeling can take it out of you!
-Even in very warm water, your body loses heat continuously, due to water’s heat capacity being greater than air’s.
+Even in very warm water, your body loses heat continuously due to water’s increased capacity over air to conduct heat away from the body.

-Add to this that snorkeling trips can be all-day things, with hours spent in the water, and you can see why thinking about keeping your energy expenditure down is useful!
+Add to this that snorkeling trips can be all-day events, with hours spent in the water, and you can see why keeping your energy expenditure down is useful!

 As with scuba diving, remember to slow down, relax, and let your fins do the work for you.